Policy Sectors

 NWAC celebrates languages as the primary means through which Indigenous women, girls, and gender diverse people can access cultural teachings and reclaim their stories, meanings, and places.

-• NWAC is committed to ensuring the urgency of Indigenous language revitalization is met with action.
+• Ensure the urgency of Indigenous language revitalization is met with action.

-• NWAC believes Indigenous language fluency creates strong cultural connections, which is tied to greater self-esteem, improved health, and better academic outcomes.
+• Facilitate Indigenous language fluency to create strong cultural connections, which is tied to greater self-esteem, improved health, and better academic outcomes.

 Indigenous languages in Canada are characterized through 12 overarching language families: Algonquian, Inuit, Athapaskan, Siouan, Salish, Tsimshian, Wakashan, Iroquoian languages as well as Michif, Tlingit, Kutenai and Haida.